Legal Blog

 By submitting this form, you're granting Offit Kurman the permission to email you.
 You can revoke permission to mail to your email address at any time using the Unsubscribe link found at the bottom of every email.

 This content has been archived.
-It may no longer be relevantOffit Kurman financial compliance attorney Ari Karen maintains a weekly blog, “Compensation and Compliance Matters,” on the National Mortgage News website.
-In one of his most recent posts, “Non-Qualified Mortgage Loans Interest Ramping Up,” Mr. Karen discusses the need for lenders to institute “proper policies…
+It may no longer be relevantOffit Kurman financial compliance attorney Ari Karen writes a weekly blog, “Compensation and Compliance Matters,” on the National Mortgage News website.
+In one of his most recent posts, “Unseen Risk of Open-Ended Loans,” Mr. Karen explains what lenders should know about Open-Ended Loans.
+The Loan Officer compensation rules only apply to…

 Read More...